laboon/ebook/text/41_advanced_unit_testing.md

 ### Basic Outline

-Unit tests in Java are usually grouped by class, and further by method; they mirror the structure of the program.
+Unit tests in Java are usually grouped initially by class and further by method; they mirror the structure of the program.
 Since unit tests are white-box tests which interact closely with the code, this makes finding errors in the codebase based upon the particular failing test case much easier than with integration or manual tests.

 ### What to Test?